dljubenk/dljubenk.github.io/_posts/2019-02-01-project-description.markdown

 ## Tasks

 Research study of the previous work to try and identify common problems, while extracting an unique knowledge gap this thesis will cover in detail.
+The very nature of any identified research problem related to this project, being it's property to be translated into a network model, implies that using graph theory and its metrics can answer many questions one might pose about it.

 ---